PowerFeather/powerfeather-docs/docs/sdk/usage-notes.md

 ### Power and sleep behavior

 - `enterShipMode()` and `enterShutdownMode()` require `VBUS` to be below the charger's UVLO threshold.
 - If USB or another valid supply is still connected, the charger rejects these requests.
+Unplug USB before calling either function.

 - `VSQT` controls power to the STEMMA QT connector.
 - On V1, disabling `VSQT` also disables access to the power-management I2C devices.
 On V2, the charger and fuel gauge remain accessible with `VSQT` disabled.